MYK12397/go-user-api/README.md

-# User CRUD REST API create using golang and mongodb
+# User CRUD REST API
+a web application which supports CRUD operations created using golang and mongodb.